roberto-ajolfi/spa-skeleton-react/README.md

+# Single Page Application Skeleton in React
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is intende to be used as part of the ReactJS class.
+It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts